Mosapi25/se-assignment-1-setting-up-your-developer-environment-Mosapi25/README.md

 6. Install Necessary Programming Languages and Runtimes:
 Instal Python from http://wwww.python.org programming language required for your project and install their respective compilers, interpreters, or runtimes.
 Ensure you have the necessary tools to build and execute your code.

 Step-by-Step Guide to Install Python
 1. Download Python
-Go to the official Python website: https://www.python.org/, and download the latest version of the Python installer for Windows
+Go to the official Python website: https://www.python.org/, and download the latest version of the Python installer for Windows.

-.
-2. Install Python
+3. Install Python

 Step 2: Run the Python Installer
 Locate the downloaded python-*.exe file in your downloads folder and double-click it to start the installation process.